 Defence procurements and PPPs usually contain more detailed terms for handling conflicts of interest.
-Procurement terms will typically contain a prohibition on improper assistance, and on a bidder using recently departed customer personnel or a contractor who may have been involved with the project.
-What is an actual or apparent conflict of interest is typically left as a matter for the judgement of the customer.
-The Defence Instruction Administrative Policy (which came into force on 8 August 2019) requires Defence personnel to report any conflict of interest in writing as soon as it is identified.
-If the conflict relates to a contract or tender, Defence personnel must also report the conflict to the relevant contract manager or panel.
+Procurement terms will typically contain a prohibition on improper assistance and on a bidder using recently departed customer personnel or a contractor who may have been involved with the project.

 iii Foreign suppliers

 Foreign suppliers may bid for government procurement opportunities.
-Foreign suppliers are not required to set up a local branch or subsidiary, or have local tax permanent establishment presence to do business with public authorities.
+Foreign suppliers are not required to set up a local branch or subsidiary, or have a local-tax permanent establishment presence to do business with public authorities.

-Government bodies are required to comply with Australia's sanctions regime, which applies the United Nations Security Council as well as autonomous sanctions.
-As a result, a government customer would be unable to do business with a foreign supplier if that would breach Australian sanctions.
+Government bodies are required to comply with Australia's sanctions regime, which applies sanctions from the United Nations Security Council as well as autonomous sanctions.
+A government customer would be unable to do business with a foreign supplier if that would breach Australian sanctions.

-Free trade agreements (FTAs) have impacted Australia's procurement rules and requirements.
-Australia has agreed several FTAs containing requirements to eliminate preferential treatment of local suppliers and provide transparency in the government procurement process.
+FTAs have impacted Australia's procurement rules and requirements.
+Australia has agreed several FTAs that contain requirements to eliminate preferential treatment of local suppliers and provide transparency in the government procurement process.
 These goals have been incorporated into procurement frameworks across all Australian governments.
 For example, the CPRs prohibit discrimination that would otherwise favour local suppliers.
-However, the FTA non-discrimination in government procurement requirements contain exemptions, for example, to allow Australian governments to apply preferences to small to medium-sized enterprises.
-Moreover, it is not yet clear how the FTA non-discrimination requirement will interact with the new requirement in Division 2 of the CPRs that officials must consider the benefit of a procurement above A$4 million in value to the Australian economy in light of the various international trade agreements to which Australia is a party.
+However, the FTA non-discrimination in government procurement requirements contain exemptions, for example, to allow Australian governments to apply preferences to SMEs.

 i Evaluating tenders

-Most tender terms will set out evaluation criteria (sometimes, however, stated to be not necessarily exhaustive).
+Most tender terms will set out evaluation criteria.

 At the Commonwealth level, the CPRs require agencies to include relevant evaluation criteria in tender documentation to enable the evaluation of bids on a fair, common and appropriately transparent basis.
-If a procurement is above the relevant procurement threshold, the CPRs require that the tender requirements include evaluation criteria to be considered in assessing submissions.
 Value for money is usually the overarching criterion.
 The CPRs, in the 'value for money' section, reflect the Australian government's commitment to sustainable procurement practices.

 ii National interest and public policy considerations

-National interest and local, social and environmental considerations are taken into account in different ways in procurement.
+National interest, local, social and environmental considerations are taken into account in different ways in procurement.
 Some public policy requirements are included in tender evaluation criteria.
 Others operate as a bar to doing business with the government.
 Examples of those requirements at the Commonwealth level are:

-- for procurements over A$4 million (or A$7.5 million for construction services), the requirement in Division 2 of the CPRs that officials must consider the benefit of the procurement to the Australian economy in light of the various international trade agreements to which Australia is a party;
+- for procurements over A$4 million (or A$7.5 million for construction services), the requirement in Division 1 of the CPRs that officials must consider the benefit of the procurement to the Australian economy in light of the various international trade agreements to which Australia is a party;

 - the Workplace Gender Equality Procurement Principles and User Guide require government agencies to obtain a letter of compliance from certain tenderers (employers with 100 or more employees) that indicates compliance with their obligations under the Workplace Gender Equality Act 2012 (Cth).